coderefinery/manuals/indico-workshop-management.md

 - Click both links to do a test registration
 - Once you manage to test-register, update the workshop webpage, and announce via Twitter.

+### Exporting registrations

+- Go to the Registration page from the left-hand menu, and click “Registrations” which takes you to the list of registrations..
+- Click the check-box on the menu just above the list of registrations and select "All".
+- Click on "Export" from the top menu, select "CSV" and choose a download directory.
+- You can use the [read_csv.py](./scripts/read_csv.py) to parse the CSV file and print selected fields, e.g. email addresses to be used in sending out information to participants.